 Anemia due to heavy menstruation: Lotusroot juice or soup is useful for blood building in women who are losing blood due to heavy menstruation.
 Drink of the juice or soup three days continuously after menstruation.

 Bleeding, stop: Traditional Chinese Medicine uses lotusroots juice to stop bleeding in the esophagus, intestines, stomach, colon and even nose bleeding.
+Here’s how to make a lotusroot juice to stop nosebleeds.

 Heart protection: Lotusroot contains the B-complex vitamins such as vitamin B-6, niacin, pantothenic acid, folate, riboflavin, and thiamin.
-It guards against the risk of heart-attack by controlling damaging homocysteine intensity in the blood.
+It guards against the risk of heart attack by controlling damaging homocysteine intensity in the blood.

 Intestinal complaints: Consuming lotusroot helps prevent intestinal and colon diseases; treating swelling of the enteritis or intestine.
 Drink a combination of the lotusroot juice with ginger root juice.